savethehopestationhouse/bicycling_advocacy/organizations/cities/mountain_view_bpac/agendas/README.md

    - For FY 2022-23, the B/PAC was especially supportive of the El Camino Real projects, including adding pedestrian crossings, and installing cycle tracks.
 B/PAC also agreed with City Council's preference for prioritizing the Mayfield undercrossing (across Central Expressway) over the recently proposed Villa undercrossing across Caltrain and Central
 Expressway.
    - Finally, B/PAC supported moving forward with the Castro/Moffett/Central Intersection interim improvements; and, prioritizing a California Street Complete Street project with any discretionary funds available.
 The project was developed following a tragic pedestrian fatality, and commitment to the neighborhood to prioritize safety improvements.
+- Staff announced a February 13th community meeting for the City Code update to rules for operation of bicycles and transportation devices in the public right of way, as well as a February 20th community meeting for the Mountain View Transit Center Grade Separation & Access Project

 ### August 28, 2019
 - **Draft El Camino Real Streetscape Plan Report**